 Most developers are today shifting toward ‘Vulkan’ due to its more compatible dynamic and capable API.

-What “Direct X vs OpenGL vs Vulkan” Support today?
+What “Direct X vs OpenGL vs Vulkan” Supports today?

 Direct X API:

 Like Directx, OpenGL is also a very powerful development platform and it will continue its journey.
-If we talk about the support every major technology company is funding its development and it is evident that all the emulators has two option one is Directx and other is OpenGL.
+If we talk about the support every major technology company is funding its development and it is evident that all the emulators have two options one is Directx and the other is OpenGL.

-As Vulkan is not very old API so its support is still limited but increasing tremendously over 3 year time period.
+As Vulkan is not a very old API so its support is still limited but increasing tremendously over 4 year time period.
 Since ‘Vulkan’ is announced the compatibility of ‘Vulkan’ is increasing very fast and will catch Direct X soon as its predecessor OpenGL.

 Major Game console emulators supported by Vulkan: